AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 }
 ```

-This will de-allocate the memory.
+This will free the memory.

 ### Images, Finally

 Now we're going to allocate memory for the WSG.
-All assets (images, fonts and sounds) need to be allocated and de-allocated just like individual blobs of memory.
+All assets (images, fonts and sounds) need to be allocated and freed just like individual blobs of memory.

 Remember, the order of allocating memory matters!
 If item X contains item Y, and we free item X before Y, the program doesn't know how to access Y anymore and we cause memory leaks.
 Also, we can't allocate for Y if X isn't already allocated.